Javanochka/opencl-hw/README.md

 # opencl-hw
-A directory for homeworks in opkencl.
+A directory for homeworks in opencl.